E-Potapova/E-Potapova/README.md

 ## Video Games
 ### Little Trouble [:top:](#hi-im-liz)
-This is a small platformer video game created in Unity (in C#).
+This is a small platformer video game me and a partner created in Unity (in C#).
 <br/>It is a 2D metroidvania with original pixel art assets made within a month for the GameOff 2021 game jam.
+<br/> I personally was the project lead and asset developer.
+I organized responsibilities, set up deadlines, designed ability flavors (i.e. the double jump being a pair of maple tree seeds), designed UI, and created *all* art assets.
 <br/> *screenshots + video here*
 <br/>[Play the game right now!](https://e-potapova.itch.io/little-trouble)
 <br/> *Might need to zoom out in the browser and then make the game full-screen to see all UI elements.